davetang/machine_learning/evaluation/README.md

 Introduction
 ------------

-Different performance measures for evaluating whether your model is good or not.
+Different performance measures for evaluating predictive models and unsupervised clustering.

 Install packages if missing and load.